milkbottledude/woodlands-jb_tracker/Documentation.md

 Fig 5.4: First prototype of website's HTML.

-The HTML file for our website can be found [here](GAE/templates/starter_html_mine.html) 📂, although its contents may be changed throughout the project as I learn more HTML & CSS and make improvements.
+The HTML file for our website can be found [here](GAE/templates/starter_html_mine.html) 📂, although its contents may be changed throughout the project as I learn more HTML & CSS and make improvements 💫.
 I'll also be making a [CSS file](GAE/static/styles.css) to separate the styling content from the actual HTML.
-The CSS and other static files such as jpeg files will be stored in the [static folder](GAE/static).
+The CSS and other static files such as jpeg files 🏞️ will be stored in the [static](GAE/static) folder.

 ### 5.2: Creating Backend with Flask, main.py, and then app.yaml
 With a rough version of the html and css files ready, we can shift our focus to the backend of the website ⚙️.

-To start, lets make main.py 📝 which will set up Flask as well as control what will be outputted back to the user 📤.
+To start, lets make main.py 📝 which will set up Flask as well as control what will be outputted back to the user.
 For now, we won't be outputting any ML predictions, just printing back out the input date 📆 and time 🕒 given by the user.

-I want to make sure the actual html and main.py work together seamlessly to properly output data before I bring in joblib files and machine learning models.
+Thats because I want to make sure the actual html and main.py work together seamlessly to properly output data 📤, before I start bringing in joblib files and machine learning models.

 ```
 1    from flask import Flask, render_template, request